tripledio/tripledio.github.io/_posts/2018-04-15-Construction-Tale.md

 > The longer you want your software to be useful, the greater the value of a proper structure is.

 So it depends on what you are building and with which goal.
 Also take in mind on which value people are evaluated.
-A project manager is typically evaluated on getting 'it' done within time and budget. which is of course the functional requirement.
-The other requirement are often sacrificed because they are not visible and there is no reward for them.
+A project manager is typically evaluated on getting 'it' done within time and budget.
+Which is of course the functional requirement.
+The other requirements are often sacrificed because they are not visible and there is no reward for them.

 ### The conflict in disguise

 This conflict may seem abstract but it is one that you'll encounter again and again every day in software development albeit in disguise.
 Allow me to list some of the arguments that I hear the most, which are basically the same conflict but rephrased.

-* __The 'It works' argument__
+* __a) The *'It works'* argument__

     The 'argument' that unfortunately too many developers give when they receive feedback or remarks on a delivered solution.